bchiang7/v4/content/contact/index.md

 ---
-title: 'Get In Touch'
+title: 'Get in touch'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+I would love to hear about your project and big idea., I'll try my best to respond to your emails asap!